MichaelHelgesen/100daysofcode/R4Log.md

 * Did fCC's React challenges again.
 It was obviously a lot easier the second time around and after the React course on Udemy.
 It was nice to get some repetition.
 * Finished all the new fCC challenges in the courses I had finished before the fCC update.
 * Finished another chapter in Eloquent Javascript book.
 * Finished the section "using a third-party component" in the Udemy course (31%).
+* Added cards to Anki, and studied for 30 minutes.
+I am not sure of the effect of Anki yet.
+I am not sure if the cards I make are good enough.
+I think I need to ask more open questions.
+It seems that I am just learning what answer belongs to what card, instead of learning and remembering what it actually says.
+Maybe that don't make much sense, but it's something about the context.
+But I guess my mind picks up something.
+At least I hope so.

 ## Day 14: 20.10.19
 * More webpack.
 I installed Babel, Source Maps and Dev server.
 It is just so much, and so complicated.
 But I see the value of it.
 But I will never be able to reproduce all this without following a guide, so I just work through it to get back to the React part.